 There is a fee to enrol into the Qantas Frequent Flyer program.
 However, most Qantas credit cards come with free entry into the program if you’re a newcomer.

-Eligible purchases made with a Qantas Frequent Flyer credit card earn Qantas Frequent Flyer Points which are credited directly to the cardholder’s Qantas Frequent Flyer Points account held with Qantas.
-Points earned from card purchases are pooled with other points in the account (earned from purchasing Qantas flights, for example, or from Woolworths supermarket shopping) and can be redeemed for award flights and seat upgrades, or for other reward types.
+- Earn Qantas Points on everyday spending.
+Eligible purchases made with a Qantas credit card earn Qantas Points which are credited directly to the cardholder’s Qantas Frequent Flyer account.
+Points earned from card purchases are pooled with other points in the account (earned from purchasing Qantas flights, for example).
+They can be redeemed for award flights, seat upgrades, or other goods and services.

 The points earning rate varies from card to card, with the more expensive premium cards typically having a higher points earning rate.
-An individual card can have more than one earning rate, for example a higher earning rate on purchases from Qantas, and a lower earning rate on government purchases.
+An individual Qantas credit card can have more than one earning rate, for example, a higher earning rate on purchases from Qantas, and a lower earning rate on government purchases.

 Points caps and thresholds

-While some cards place no limit on the number of Qantas Points a cardholder can earn in any month or year, other cards have points caps or points thresholds.
+While some cards limit the number of Qantas Points a cardholder can earn in any month or year, other cards have points caps or thresholds.

 A points cap is an absolute limit on the number of Qantas Points that can be earned in any month or year.
 Once the cap is reached, the points earning rate for the remainder of the period falls to 0 points per dollar spent.
 The cap may be expressed in terms of dollars spent (e.g. Qantas Points earned on only the first $5,000 of eligible purchases per month) or in terms of Qantas Points earned (e.g. a cap of 7,500 Qantas points per month).